itsmeriza/rjson/README.md

 JSON to object and object to JSON converter.
 JSON library for Delphi (Delphi 6 or above) and Lazarus.

 ## Why you should use this library
 RJSON was developed to simplify the JSON serialization and parsing process.
 What's special about this library is that the RJSON parsing process converts JSON into objects with the same data structure as the original object.
+This library also supports JSON operations for nested objects, both parsing and serialization.

 For example serialized JSON as follows: